 You’ll find brook trout here in the upper reaches.
 Below the bridge, it widens into Upper Mill Pond, which holds trout and bass.
 You can follow the Chubb as it winds through town to where it meets the Ausable River off River Road.
 The state stocks yearling brook and brown trout in the Chubb, while Essex County contributes another 400 brookies.

-Best from the Northville-Placid trailhead.
+Shoreline fishing is best from the Northville-Placid trailhead.
 From here you can access both sides of Averyville Road and work yourself up and downstream fairly easily.
 Look for deeper water or areas near beaver dams for trout pools.
 Fly fishing is best in the river, but not the only option.

-Downstream from the parking area, back toward Station Street, tends to hold the larger fish.
+Insider tips: Downstream from the parking area, back toward Station Street, tends to hold the larger fish.
 Paddling upstream gets you to some interesting areas, but there are more beaver dams to contend with.

-Brown trout, brook trout
+Fish Species Types: Brown trout, brook trout

-Always follow New York state fishing regulations and be sure to pick up a NYS Freshwater Fishing Guide at your local outfitters or regional NYSDEC office.
+Special Regulations: Always follow New York state fishing regulations and be sure to pick up a NYS Freshwater Fishing Guide at your local outfitters or regional NYSDEC office.